 - look for early changes that can be treated to prevent cancer - find cancer at an early stage when it is easier to treat.

-We have more information about breast, bowel and cervical screening on our website (see page 102).
+We have more information about screening on our website (see page 104).
 Ask your doctor or specialist nurse what screening you should have and when you should have it.

-Fertility

-Treatment for leukaemia can affect your fertility.
+Fertility Treatment for AML can affect your fertility.
 If you are thinking about getting pregnant or trying to make someone pregnant, talk to your doctor.
-They can give you advice based on the leukaemia treatment you had and your age.
-You may be able to have tests to check whether your fertility has been affected.
+They can give you advice based on the treatment you had and your age.
+You may be able to have tests to check if your fertility has been affected.
 Your doctor or nurse can arrange for you to see a fertility specialist for more advice if needed.

-We have more information about fertility after treatment in our booklet Cancer and fertility (see page 102).

-Early menopause

-The menopause usually happens between the ages of 47 and 53.
+We have more information about fertility after treatment in booklets and online (see page 104).
+Tiredness (fatigue) Feeling very tired is common after treatment for AML.
+It may take months to get your energy back.
+Recovery is a gradual process, so do not expect too much of yourself.
+Try to pace yourself and gradually increase what you do.
+We have more information about managing tiredness in our booklet Coping with fatigue (tiredness) - see page 104.
+I started walking to make myself feel better.
+I would walk with my 13-year-old daughter.
+It started as 100 yards, then got a bit longer.
+Then I reached about 6-mile walks.
+Early menopause The menopause usually happens between the ages of 47 and 53.
 But treatment for leukaemia can cause an earlier menopause.
 Your doctor can tell you whether this is likely.
 Symptoms of the menopause can include:

 - hot flushes

 - night sweats

 - joint pain

 - reduced sex drive

 - vaginal dryness

 - disturbed sleep

-- mood swings and anxiety.
+- · mood swings and anxiety.